TechEmpower/FrameworkBenchmarks/README.md

 no delay waiting for an unrelated pull request, and 2) you can cancel unneeded items.
 This does not affect our own Travis-CI setup at all - any commits added to a pull request will be verifed as normal.
+* **Read the README**: We know that's cliche.
+However, our toolset drags in a lot of different concepts and frameworks, and it can really help to read the README's, such as this one, the one inside the `toolset/` directory, and the ones inside specific framework directories

 ---